ricky-taing/pomudoro-timer/README.md

 Settings Menu Problems:
 1. ~~Timer doesn't actually update until switch modes...~~
-2. Sessions increment whenever hit start/stop button instead of only after session ends
+2. ~~Sessions increment whenever hit start/stop button instead of only after session ends~~

 ## Stretch Goals
-1. Write test cases to make sure one timer leads to the next
+1. Write test cases such as verifying one session leads to the next
 2. Secure app (https)
-3. Package so users can run app without the code e.g. send a link and users can use or install...
+3. Package so users can install and run app without the code or send a link
 4. Build my own HTML page with styling
-5. Add functionality for different devices such as phone (Media Queries?)
+5. Add functionality for different platforms such as mobile (Media Queries?)
+6. Add option to count down sessions instead of count up
+7. Add option to change seconds on timer

 ## Citations